tidymodels/parsnip/man/rmd/poisson_reg_glm.md

 ## Translation from parsnip to the underlying model call  (regression)

-There is a parsnip extension package required to fit this model to this mode: **poissonreg**.
+The **poissonreg** extension package is required to fit this model.

 ```r